 The LGBTQ+ Community In Context

-Being gay, gender-nonconforming or otherwise non-heteronormative is still stigmatized in many communities, although more LGBTQ+ people are coming out every year.
-While some nations now officially recognize Pride Month, many still classify gay relationships as illegal – 11 of which carry the potential of a death penalty for same-sex sexual relations.
+Being gay, gender-nonconforming or otherwise non-heteronormative is still stigmatised in many communities, although more LGBTQ+ people are coming out every year.
+While some nations now officially recognise Pride Month, many still criminalise gay relationships.
+The International Lesbian, Gay, Bisexual, Trans and Intersex Association (Ilga) monitors the progress of laws relating to homosexuality around the world.

 The 2021 UK census has been the first to include LGBTQ+ statistics since its start in 1801.
-2018 research by Stonewall (a UK organisation supporting LGBTQ+ rights) found that more than half of LGBTQ+ people had experienced depression during that year.
+Stonewall (a UK organisation supporting LGBTQ+ rights) are holding a Celebrate Pride in the Workplace workshop on 9 June 2022.
+The charity is holding an LGBTQ+ event on Telling Our Stories as part of Pride Month activities on 23 June.

 The Largest Pride Events In The World